 Ministry of Care: This group visits the homebound, nursing homes and hospitals.
 They also plan the annual Anointing Mass as well as the All Souls’ Day liturgy.
 Many have received special training for this ministry.
 All are welcome to join these active parishioners.

 Communion to the Homebound: These are Eucharistic Ministers who have been trained to take communion to the homebound.
 Some of these Eucharistic ministers also provide a Sunday Communion Service at North Olmsted Manor and assist Fr.
-Charles at a monthly mass.
+Thomas G. Woost at a monthly mass.

 The Bereavement Committee: This group helps the families plan the liturgy for the funeral, serve as greeters at the mass and attend the mass and/or visit the funeral home.